paramvir-b/AndroidGridViewCompatLib/README.md

     ...
     gridView = (GridViewCompat) findViewById(R.id.gridView);

-    // NOTE: We are using setChoiceModeC with suffix 'C' gridView.setChoiceModeC(ListView.CHOICE_MODE_MULTIPLE);
+    // NOTE: We are using setChoiceMode, as I said, its a drop-in replacement gridView.setChoiceMode(ListView.CHOICE_MODE_MULTIPLE);
     gridView.setAdapter(imageAdapter);
     ...
     ...